johansyd/flex-installer/README.md

 ###Installation Windows

 Flex has a [Air installer](http://flex.apache.org/installer.html) for Windows which is the easiest way.
-If you want to install from terminal you need to install (Cygwin)[http://cygwin.com/install.html Cygwin] first.
+If you want to install from terminal you need to install [Cygwin](http://cygwin.com/install.html "Cygwin") first.
 Open a cygwin terminal window after you installed cywin and do this:

     mkdir ~/flex